FAQs about water color

-One of the more common complaints received by systems of our size is "brown water."
-This section explains why this is normal; why the water is still safe; and how we investigate whether the cause is in our water mains or in the customer's private lines.
+One of the more common complaints received by systems of our size is “discolored water”.
+This section explains why discolored water is normal; why the water is still safe; and how the District investigates whether the cause is in our water mains or in the customer's private lines.
 Some tips are included to deal with color problems.

 What causes the water to be discolored (brown or yellowish)?

 In general there are two causes of discoloration.
 (1) either it is coming from the customer's private water lines, or (2) it is coming from the District's water mains.
 So investigating the location of the problem is key.

 Investigating a color complaint.
 Whenever we receive a complaint about discolored water we will first check if there are other customer's nearby with the same problem.
 If it is just one customer then the problem is likely in the customer's private water lines.
 We can physically confirm this by pulling out the water meter and checking the water color coming from our mains before it gets to the customer's pipes.
 If the water is clear at the meter then the problem is in the private lines.

 - The top three reasons water becomes discolored in a customer's private lines are: (1) the customer's plumbing is made of galvanized (steel) pipes which are rusting on the inside.
 (2) the customer's hot water heater is rusting, or has not been flushed for several months, and (3) naturally occurring sediment, iron and manganese has built up in the customer's lines and it was stirred up by heavy usage in or around the home.
 While we cannot work on a customer's private water lines, we can often offer tips to help diagnose where the problem may be.
 More information can be found on our "Tips for Private Plumbing" page.